The musings of a landscape painter, art teacher, and art history lover

-The Renaissance artist, Albrecht Durer experimented with watercolor painting and was successful in capturing the bright and transparent elements that we associate with contemporary watercolors today.
-However, in the United States, watercolor painting did not really take off until the 1800s.
-Naturalists, such as James Audubon, as well as the painters in the Hudson River school, found the portability of watercolors to be ideal for sketching and painting while out in the field.
-In 1886 the American Watercolor Society was founded and the tradition of American watercolor painting has continued to grow to this day.
+The roots of watercolor painting can be traced back to China 4,000 years ago, but it was during the Italian Renaissance that it began to be used in Europe.
+Albrecht Durer was one of the Renaissance artists who experimented with watercolor painting and achieved success in capturing its bright and transparent elements.
+However, watercolor painting did not really take off in the United States until the 1800s, when naturalists and Hudson River school painters found the portability of watercolors ideal for outdoor sketching and painting.
+In 1886, the American Watercolor Society was founded, and the tradition of American watercolor painting has continued to flourish ever since.

 Avery's work is crucial to American abstract painting.
 Avery defied conventional perspective in order to create representational, but highly abstract paintings.
 His work was initially rejected as being too abstract or out of the norm.
 Later, as abstract expressionism took hold in America, his work was considered too representational.
 Sometimes you just can't win!
 Today, he is recognized as one of America's great Modern painters.
 His watercolors are expressive and experimental and capture his love of both nature and painting.